 The Buddha taught that everything is in perpetual change, because of multiple causes and conditions, which are themselves in constant evolution.
 Therefore, after a number of years, the causes and conditions were such that the nuns were called upon to help out with management and teaching and in various FPMT centers.
 This was the end of the first generation of Dorje Pamo Monastery.

-A few decades have passed and the question of a monastery repeatedly comes up in conversations.
-More recently, nuns living in the area around Lavaur have come together to regularly practice and discuss issues related to daily life, ethics and support for nuns.
+A few decades passed and the question of a monastery repeatedly came up in conversations.
+Then, beginning around 2010 nuns living in the area around Lavaur started to come together to regularly practice and discuss issues related to daily life, ethics and support for nuns.

 – 2016 –